christianvuerings/jquery-lifestream/README.md

 1. Install JDBC driver (for Oracle connection)
   * Download [ojdbc6.jar](http://svn.media.berkeley.edu/nexus/content/repositories/myberkeley/com/oracle/ojdbc6/11.2.0.3/ojdbc6-11.2.0.3.jar)
+  * Note: You do not have to open the file.
   * Rename the file to `ojdbc6.jar`
   * Copy `ojdbc6.jar` to `calcentral/lib`